Sex trafficking: Gang-controlled trafficking

-Grooming
+Romeo pimps and loverboys

 'Romeo Pimps' or 'loverboys' are individuals who actively seek for young or otherwise vulnerable individuals male or female with intent to make them fall in love.
 By doing so the 'loverboy' can gain leverage or control and use the individual for exploitment in the sex industry.
 Although this method takes time, and therefore is less commonly used, does not mean it is gone.
 'Loverboys' methods are evolving due to social media.
 These 'loverboys' have access to vulnerable individuals' online profiles like anyone else; which allows them to gain lots of personal information and build a case and/or connection with their chosen target.

 The 'loverboy' has now made a connection with their victim and agrees to go on excursions and romantic getaways.
 Which is where the 'loverboy' makes his or her move on the victim.
 If they traveled the 'loverboy' takes his change and confiscates the individuals passport and/or form of identification.
 Which then makes the individual trapped and typically passes him or her off to the next trafficker.

 Gang traffickers typically select and groom their victims by establishing trust.
 This can happen through giving gifts, praise and attention to create a psychological and emotional connection between the victim and trafficker.
 It's sometimes referred to as the Romeo Method.
 It consists of different manipulation techniques.
 A member will take the victim to a restaurant, give gifts, and take them to parties where they are provided with supplies of drugs and alcohol.
 They also learn their weaknesses and find vulnerabilities that can be used against them.

+Megan's law puts certain procedures in place to provide the community with information regarding sex offenders who live close to them in the area.
+This allows parents to be more aware of who their children are surrounded by and makes it easier to keep their children safe.
+This is a procedure that further prevents grooming.

 Branding

-Gang members often wear certain types of clothing or colors to prove their commitment or loyalty to the gang.
-It is also very common to represent your gang by branding your body with tattoos.
-Many victims of sex trafficking are branded as well.
-By forcing a tattoo onto their victims traffickers display ownership of that person.
+Gang members often wear certain types or color of clothing to show membership.
+It is also common for members to wear a gang affiliation with tattoos.
+Many victims of sex trafficking are tattooed as well.
+By forcing a tattoo onto their victims, traffickers display ownership.
+These tattoos might have the name of the trafficker with symbols or words such as "loyalty" and "respect."
+The location of tattoos varies.
+Some of these tattoos are around the necks, arms, hips, back, or above the groin.
+Survivors are usually branded by different gangs with known human trafficking enterprises.
+For example, the Bloods, Folk Nation, Crips, Latin kings, Hell's Angels, or similar syndicates.